 After the frivolity of the 1920s, fashion found a middle ground in the 1930s.
 During this decade, dresses were slim, modest and elegant.
 Hemlines moved from well below the knee in the early 1930s to just below the knee in 1939.
 The boyish silhouette that was popular in the 1920s was gone, and healthy feminine curves were back in style.

-Evening gowns were bias cut, which meant that the fabric was cut and sewed diagonally against the grain of the threads.
-This technique created garments with soft, flowing lines.
-Dresses that were bias cut had a tendency to cling to the body, which made a trim figure a neccessity.
+Evening gowns were bias cut: the fabric was cut and sewed diagonally against the grain of the threads.
+This created garments with soft, flowing lines.
+Dresses that were bias cut had a tendency to cling to the body, which made a trim figure a necessity.